Checkmk/grafana-checkmk-datasource/README.md

 ## Query Configuration

+#### Mode
+You can switch between modes for querying predefined graphs, single metrics or a combined graph where you can filter hosts and services by using a Regex.

 #### Site
-This will default to 'cmk', but can be overwritten by simply entering any site.
+This will default to 'all sites', but can be overwritten by simply entering any site.

+#### Label Format
+The default label format '$title' can be changed to any static title or use the following placeholders: '$title', '$site', '$host', '$service'

-#### Host
+#### Host Filter
-After you set a site, you will be able to select a host from the automatically generated list.
+You will be able to select a host from the automatically generated list.
+When using 'combined graph' mode you can also enter a regex to be applied.

-#### Service
+#### Service Filter
-After you set a host, you will be able to select a service from the automatically generated list.
+You will be able to select a service from the automatically generated list.
+When using 'combined graph' mode you have to enter a regex as services between hosts can be different.

-#### Mode
-After you set a service, you can select to either use predefined graphs or query a specific metric.
+#### Tag Filter ('combined graph' only)
+When using 'combined graph' mode you can also filter by Tags.

-#### Metric
+#### Metric ('single metric' only)
-In metric mode, only one series will be displayed.
+Only one series will be displayed.

-#### Graph
+#### Graph ('predefined graph' only)
-In graph mode more more than one series might be displayed, depending on the selected graph
+One series might be displayed, depending on the selected graph

+#### Aggregation ('combined graph' only)
+You can choose between different aggregation types to combine the results of the chosen filters.

 ## Plugin Development